The Stylic Monoid: Evacuation of partitions

 We complete this diagram by adding north-west arrows $\nwarrow$, see the figure; at this point it is not clear that these arrows are also covering relations, but it will be proved soon.
 We call this the {\it evacuation pyramid of $R$}.
 It follows from the definition of the evacuation that the right side of the pyramid (which goes north-west) represents the path of compositions associated to $\evac(R)$.

-Note that the pyramid is formed of rhombuses, that we describe now (the situation, following the work of Fomin, is quite similar to the one of standard Young tableaux and partitions of integers, see \cite{S} Proposition A1.2.7).
+Note that the pyramid is formed of rhombuses, that we describe in a moment (the situation, following the work of Sergey Fomin, is quite similar to the one of standard Young tableaux and partitions of integers, see \cite[Proposition A1.2.7]{S}).

 Before that, we describe the intervals of length 2 in the poset of compositions.
 By inspecting the definition of the covering relation in this poset, one sees that such an interval is always of cardinality 3 or 4; that is, if $C_1\to C_2\to C_3$, then either $C_2$ is unique and we let $C'_2=C_2$, or there is another composition $C'_2$ such that $C_1\to C'_2\to C_3$.
 We take this notation below.